Quantum many-body scarring from Kramers-Wannier duality: Introduction

-{\it Introduction}.---Understanding or preventing thermalization in isolated quantum many-body systems is a central challenge in modern physics.
-While most such systems are expected to thermalize in accordance with the Eigenstate Thermalization Hypothesis (ETH)\cite{Berry1977,deutsch1991,Srednicki1994}, notable exceptions have emerged\cite{Gogolin2016, Huse2015, Alet2018, Serbyn2019}.
+Understanding or preventing thermalization in isolated quantum many-body systems is a central challenge in modern physics.
+While most such systems are expected to thermalize in accordance with the Eigenstate Thermalization Hypothesis (ETH) \cite{Berry1977,deutsch1991,Srednicki1994}, notable exceptions have emerged \cite{Gogolin2016, Huse2015, Alet2018, Serbyn2019}.
 Among them, quantum many-body scars (QMBS) form a distinct class: nonthermal eigenstates embedded within otherwise thermal spectra, which were first observed in synthetic quantum systems \cite{Bernien2017}, and have since been investigated through a growing body of numerical and analytical studies \cite{Turner2018,Iadecola2019,Lin2019,odea2020}.
-Their discovery has sparked intense interest due to both their fundamental significance \cite{Serbyn2021,papic2022weak,Moudgalya2022,chandran_quantum_2023} and potential for quantum applications\cite{dooley2021,dooley2023}.
+Their discovery has sparked intense interest due to both their fundamental significance \cite{Serbyn2021,papic2022weak,Moudgalya2022, Chandran2023} and potential for quantum applications \cite{dooley2021,dooley2023}.

 Despite significant progress from both fundamental and applied perspectives, the generic mechanisms to stabilize QMBS remains an intriguing and open question.
-In contrast to ground states, which can be stabilized by energy gaps or symmetry protection—as in topological phases—scar states lie at finite energy densities and typically lack such protection, rendering them fragile to hybridization with thermal states\cite{Motrunich2020,Surace2021}.

-This raises a central question: Can there exist structural principles—beyond symmetry or integrability—that characterize, constrain, or even protect nonthermal subspaces in chaotic quantum systems?

-While numerous mechanisms have been proposed to realize QMBS \cite{Shiraishi2017, Chamon2019, Mougdalya2020, odea2020, Moudgalya2024,TaoLin_2025, ben2025many, nicolau2025fragmentation, jonay2025localized, bhowmick2025granovskii}, the role of \emph{duality} remains underexplored.
+In contrast to ground states, which can be stabilized by energy gaps or symmetry protection—as in topological phases—scar states lie at finite energy densities and typically lack such protection, rendering them fragile to hybridization with thermal states \cite{Motrunich2020,Surace2021, Dalmonte2021}.
+This raises a central question: Can there exist structural principles—beyond symmetry or integrability—that characterize, constrain, or even protect non-thermal subspaces in chaotic quantum systems?
+While numerous mechanisms have been proposed to realize QMBS \cite{Shiraishi2017, Chamon2019, Mougdalya2020, odea2020, Moudgalya2024,TaoLin_2025, ben2025many, nicolau2025fragmentation, jonay2025localized, bhowmick2025granovskii, halder2025}, the role of \emph{duality} remains underexplored.
 Dualities are a cornerstone in understanding ground-state phases, but their application to highly excited states has been limited-- largely due to the challenge of tracking their action on individual eigenstates.
 This conceptual gap persists despite intense interest in the microscopic structure and robustness of QMBS.